coriverchen/IMN/README.md

 ## Code
 The main test code is "test.py" and the pretrained checkpoint is in the "model" folder.

-Any further questions, you can email me (chenkj@ustc.edu.cn)
+Any further questions, you can just email me (chenkj@ustc.edu.cn)

 ## Citation
 If you find this work useful for your research, please cite our paper.